 If a student wishes to take a course at another institution to satisfy an AME degree requirement, PRIOR APPROVAL is strongly recommended.
-Proper supporting documentation about the course should be submitted to the ECE Department Undergraduate Program Coordinator before taking any courses for transfer.
-A Course Approval Form, available in the ECE Office is used for this purpose.
+Proper supporting documentation about the course should be submitted to the AME Undergraduate Program Coordinator before taking any courses for transfer.
+An electronic approval from will need to be submitted with approvals from the instructor and the ECE department.
 Students are strongly advised to seek the guidance and feedback from their advisor before registering for a course at another institution.
 Completed forms will be forwarded to the Undergraduate Committee for action.
 Seeking approval after the fact may result in delays, and refusal to allow a student to take advanced courses for lack of prerequisites.